U.S. flag

 Feeding

-• Aspiration risk & nutritional status
+• Evaluate for aspiration risk & nutritional status.

 • Monitor for constipation & bowel dysfunction.